vectordotdev/vector/lib/vrl/DESIGN.md

   is not a programming language.
 Users should not sacrifice the clarity of their data transformation for things like performance.
 The best VRL program is the one that most clearly describes the intended output.
-There should be no "tricks" to making VRL fast that takeaway from readability.
+There should be no "tricks" to making VRL fast that take away from readability.

 ## Why VRL